hazendaz/makeself-maven-plugin/README.md

 *** Special notes: ***

+- Use version 1.5.1 with 'inlineScript' set to true if using startupScript to call a program with scriptArgs.
 - Use version 1.3.0 or better for full windows support without having to pre-install bash.
 - For jdk 8 and on usage, use version 1.2.0
 - For jdk 7 usage, use version 1.1.5